GENDER EQUALITY INDEX

 In accordance with current legislation, each company is required to publish, on 1 March each year, its gender equality index, which measures the company’s situation through 5 indicators representing a total of 100 points.

-The gender equality index obtained by HANA GROUP France in 2024 (for the year 2023) is 94/100.
+The gender equality index obtained by our company, HANA GROUP, for the year 2025 (based on the 2024 financial year) is 87/100.

 For companies with more than 250 employees, this index is calculated using the following 5 indicators with the corresponding results:

-– Pay gap: 39/40
+– Pay gap: 27/40

-– Gap in the distribution of individual increases: 20/20
+– Difference in individual salary increases: 35/35

-Professional equality is a value that is an integral part of the culture and policies of HANA GROUP France, and this is reflected in a result that is higher than the French average in 2024 and has been steadily improving over the last 3 years.
+Professional equality is a value that is an integral part of the culture and policies of HANA GROUP France, and this is reflected in a result that is higher than the French average in 2025 and has been steadily improving over the last 3 years.

-In 2024, we will pursue our actions to continue to advance equality between women and men within HANA GROUP France and ensure sustainable performance in this area.
+In 2026, we will pursue our actions to continue to advance equality between women and men within HANA GROUP France and ensure sustainable performance in this area.

 United-Kingdom